 Medium Of Exchange

 For something to function as a currency, it must be an effective medium of exchange.
 In other words, individuals, companies and other organisations must be able to trade it for goods and services.
-The U.S. dollar has certainly established itself in this respect, because it's one of the most widely traded fiat currencies in the world.
-Bitcoin, which has been around since 2009, has not yet reached this milestone.
+As modes of exchange, currencies are the backbone of the modern financial system.
+Acting as fiat money, consumers utilise them in the buying of goods and services.

 The U.S. dollar loses a small amount of its buying power every year due to inflation.
-However, this takes place so slowly that market participants do not notice the difference.
+This "devaluation" is actively managed by the U.S. Federal Reserve (Fed) via monetary policy.
+Accordingly, inflation typically takes place slowly and market participants are not subject to severe price swings.
 While Bitcoin's fluctuations are far more severe, Armstrong has asserted that the problem will take care of itself.

 "Volatility is a self-correcting problem, and we've seen that as it's dropped in the last three years, year-on-year," Armstrong said in late 2014.
 "I foresee it continuing to do that over the next few years."

-The two academics outlined a total of six specific challenges that digital currencies must address if they are to become more conventional payment methods, such as scalability, usability and regulation.
+The two academics outlined a total of six specific challenges that digital currencies must address if they are to become more conventional payment methods for the first time.
+Examples of these issues are scalability, usability and regulation.

 Store Of Value